nezaboodka/reactronic/README.md

 ```

 In the example above, `printContact` reaction depends on `name`
 and `email` fields.
-The reaction is executed automatically in
+It is executed automatically in response
-response to changes of these fields made by `saveContact`
+to changes of these fields made by `saveContact` transaction.
-transaction.

-Here is an example of on-demand cached computation:
+Here is an example of if cached value computed on-demand:

 ``` typescript
 class Demo extends ObservableObject {